 To further quantify the difference between the Cartesian and retinotopic cases, we considered the localization information provided by the bounding boxes.
-Indeed, the bounding boxes separate the image into two regions, a region where the object of interest is present and a region where it is absent.
-Thus, from each likelihood map in the validation set, we computed the mean likelihood for the label under study \emph{within} the bounding boxes (ground truth from the dataset) and the mean likelihood \emph{outside} these boxes.
-Given the higher classifications rates of the networks when fine-tuned on bounding boxes only the ``focus'' networks are used for the remainder of the study.
+A bounding box is defined as the rectangle of minimal surface containg one whole visual object.
+As such, each bounding box partitions the image into two regions, a region where the object of interest is present and a region where it is absent.
+Thus, given each likelihood map in the validation set, we compute the mean likelihood for the label under study \emph{within} the bounding boxes (ground truth from the dataset) and the mean likelihood \emph{outside} these boxes.
+Given the higher classification accuracies of the networks when fine-tuned on bounding boxes only the networks retrained on the ``focus'' dataset are used for the remainder of the study.
 The results are shown in Figure~\ref{accuracy_activation_Imagenet}-A. The figure shows a mean likelihood value obtained inside and outside the bounding boxes for the original {\sc ResNet} network, our re-trained Cartesian network, and the re-trained retinotopic network.
 Both networks show significantly higher likelihoods when the fixation point is inside the bounding box than when it is outside the bounding box.
 This reflects a higher confidence in the label response.
-At first glance, the average likelihoods in the three cases seem quite comparable, although they are slightly higher in the re-trained Cartesian case.
-This confirms the presence of a residual translation sensitivity in the Cartesian CNNs, even if this sensitivity is more pronounced in the retinotopic case.
+At first glance, the average likelihoods in the three conditions seem quite comparable, although the likelihood values appear slightly higher in the re-trained Cartesian case.

 For a quantitative comparison, we then calculate the likelihood ratio between the area inside and outside the bounding box (see Figure~\ref{accuracy_activation_Imagenet}), shown at the top of the bars: the retinotopic network has a higher likelihood ratio than the two Cartesian ones, i.e. $6.1$ versus $4.6$, providing quantitative evidence for a higher contrast of localization in favor of the retinotopic networks.
 This higher contrast is instrumental in localization tasks, as it allows for better identification of the region of interest.
 This effect can also be deduced from the examples shown in Figure~\ref{likelihood_maps}: in the retinotopic case, regions of high likelihood are more sparse but still highly contrasted.